mrodrig/doc-path/README.md

 If the key does not exist, then the object will be built up to have that path.
 If no document is provided, an error will be thrown.
+If the object's structure is extremely deep, then an error may be thrown if the maximum call stack size is exceeded while traversing the object.

 #### path.setPath Example: